Massage Therapy Program

 Business Mastery 5th Ed., Trail Guide to the Body 6th Ed., The Ethics of Touch 3rd Ed

-Instructor– Leila MacQueen
+Instructor– Leila MacQueen, LMT

 63.5 hours (completed in 9 weeks)